 Hawaiian pizza may cause a great debate but this Garlic Prawn Pizza won’t.
 Everyone agrees its delicious.
 The chefs use prawns low in omega fats so they don’t have a strong fishy taste.
 Instead, they are beautifully mild and sweet, the perfect accompaniment to the traditional Italian woodfired base.

-Kiyomi - Tempura Morton Bay Bug Grapefruit Salad
+Kiyomi - Tempura Moreton Bay Bug Grapefruit Salad

 Lightly battered and deep fried until deliciously crisp is the best way to try this Aussie crustacean.
 Once a by-catch that was sold cheap these Bugs are now incredibly desirable for their lobster-like flavour.
 We love them in this fresh salad where they give a great crunch!